cloudflare/cloudflare-docs/content/ssl/origin-configuration/ssl-modes/full-strict.md

 Your origin needs to be able to support an SSL certificate that is:

 - Unexpired, meaning the certificate presents `notBeforeDate < now() < notAfterDate`.
-- Issued by a [publicly trusted certificate authority](https://github.com/cloudflare/cfssl_trust) or [Cloudflare’s Origin CA](/ssl/origin-configuration/origin-ca/).
+- Issued by a [publicly trusted certificate authority](https://github.com/cloudflare/cfssl_trust) or [Cloudflare's Origin CA](/ssl/origin-configuration/origin-ca/).
 - Contains a Common Name (CN) or Subject Alternative Name (SAN) that matches the requested or target hostname.

 {{<Aside type="note">}}